AdhityaRamadhanus/mongoes/README.md

 Gondex
 ------------
-* Gondex will index your mongodb collection based on a mapping you provide
+* Gondex will index your mongodb collection to elasticsearch based on a mapping you provide

 Usage
 ------------